top of page

 Disclaimer

 The San Juan Safari and its sponsors and supporters have tried to take every possible precaution to assist participants in having a safe and enjoyable adventure while at the Safari.
-Due to the nature of the sport of ATV riding, it must be understood by every participant that there are inherent dangers in riding ATVs.
+Due to the nature of the sport of ATV riding, it must be understood by every participant that there are inherent dangers in riding ATVs/UTVs.
 The Safari, its sponsors, supporters, public land management agencies, volunteers and all other persons or entities involved with the San Juan Safari cannot be responsible or liable for any accidents or mishaps, or personal property damage which occurs during Safari events.
 By registering for the San Juan Safari, each rider takes upon himself or herself personal responsibility for his or her own safety and well being, as well as others in his or her care.

 bottom of page